United States Department of Labor: History

 In 1884, the U.S. Congress first established a Bureau of Labor Statistics with the Bureau of Labor Act, to collect information about labor and employment.
 This bureau was under the Department of the Interior.
-The Bureau started collecting economic data in 1884, and published their first report in 1886.
+The bureau started collecting economic data in 1884, and published their first report in 1886.
 Later, in 1888, the Bureau of Labor became an independent Department of Labor, but lacked executive rank.

 In February 1903, it became a bureau again when the Department of Commerce and Labor was established.

-United States President William Howard Taft signed the March 4, 1913, bill (the last day of his presidency), establishing the Department of Labor as a Cabinet-level department.
-William B. Wilson was appointed as the first Secretary of Labor on March 5, 1913, by President Wilson.
+United States president William Howard Taft signed the March 4, 1913, bill (the last day of his presidency), establishing the Department of Labor as its own Cabinet-level department.
+William B. Wilson was appointed as the first secretary of labor on March 5, 1913, by President Wilson.
+As part of this action, the United States Conciliation Service was created as an agency within the department; its purpose was to provide mediation for labor disputes.
 In October 1919, Secretary Wilson chaired the first meeting of the International Labour Organization even though the U.S. was not yet a member.

 In September 1916, the Federal Employees' Compensation Act introduced benefits to workers who are injured or contract illnesses in the workplace.
 The act established an agency responsible for federal workers' compensation, which was transferred to the Labor Department in the 1940s and has become known as the Office of Workers' Compensation Programs.

 Frances Perkins, the first female cabinet member, was appointed to be Secretary of Labor by President Roosevelt on March 4, 1933.
-Perkins served for 12 years, and became the longest-serving Secretary of Labor.
+Perkins served for 12 years, and became the longest-serving secretary of labor.

+The passage of the Taft–Hartley Act in 1947 led to the end of the U.S. Conciliation Service, which was reconstituted outside the department as a new independent agency, the Federal Mediation and Conciliation Service.

 During the John F. Kennedy Administration, planning was undertaken to consolidate most of the department's offices, then scattered around more than 20 locations.
 In the mid‑1960s, construction on the "New Labor Building" began and construction was finished in 1975.
 In 1980, it was named in honor of Frances Perkins.